 The effect of female discrimination on fertility is often more open to dispute, as fertility decline may also exacerbate excess mortality among girls and selective abortion (Das Gupta and Bhat, 1997).
-However, the frequency of female foeticides and infanticides, which is a dramatic reflection of the preference for boys, is reflected in our child SR, which is systematically associated with a higher fertility.
+However, the frequency of female foeticides and infanticides, which is a dramatic reflection of the preference for boys, gets reflected in our child sex ratio, which is systematically associated with a higher fertility.
 This clearly appears in our analyses based on data from 1981, 1991 and 2001, despite the strong decline in fertility in the Punjab, where the districts registered the most striking female deficits.

 The geography of discrimination by far exceeds the borders of the Punjab to reach the states of Rajasthan, Haryana and Uttar Pradesh, where fertility decline remains on the whole quite meagre.
 More precise analyses, employing more homogeneous regional data, reveal a similar de-linking of high fertility and sexual discrimination.
 Salem, in Tamil Nadu, studied by Stéphanie Vella in this volume, is an example of a subregion which has a rather moderate fertility, but which is marked by an extremely low proportion of young girls.
-This explains in part why the analysis of data from south India reveals no statistical link between these two variables, as the model by Chakrabarty and Guilmoto in this volume shows (see Table 13.7).
-We also carried out an analysis of fertility using Model A (see Table 13.4) and only states in the north-west, including Uttar Pradesh.
-No link has been established between fertility and the child SR. From this one concludes that the relationship between fertility and child SR remains ambiguous.
-The result obtained on the all-India level thus shows a more general association between patriarchal institutions and resistance to fertility decline than a causal link between the contemporary practice of sexual discrimination and high fertility.
+This explains in part why the analysis of data from South India reveals no statistical link between these two variables, as the model by Chakrabarty and Guilmoto (Table O.7) shows.
+We also carried out an analysis of fertility using Model A (Table O.4) and only states in the north-west, including Uttar Pradesh.
+No link has been established between fertility and the child sex ratio.
+From this one concludes that the relationship between fertility and child sex ratio remains ambiguous.
+The result obtained on the all-India level thus shows more a general association between patriarchal institutions and resistance to fertility decline than a causal link between the contemporary practice of sexual discrimination and high fertility.

-A disparate category of variables is grouped under the term 'ideational variables', adopting here the terminology borrowed from Cleland and Wilson (1987).
+A disparate category of variables is grouped under the name "ideational variables", adopting here the terminology borrowed from Cleland and Wilson (1987).
 These are factors related to communication, to which one has also added demographic density.
 None of them appears to play a real role in the decline of fertility, even if some indicators are at times associated with low fertility.
-This is the case for the educational infrastructures in south India, or again, the exposure to media (state-wise data from the NFHS).
-However, the results are limited and have not been verified in the other analyses for want of adequate data.
-In the case of density, the effect on fertility is weak or nil, and it is probably a question of an indicator being too crude to measure the intensity of social contacts thought to favour the diffusion of new reproductive practices.
-Similarly, the indicator of local transportation facilities plays no role in the south Indian sample.
-The education of women is certainly the single most important 'ideational' variable in fertility, but it is a priori connected with questions of social structure and gender ratios.
+This is the case for the educational infrastructures in South India, or again, the exposure to media (state-wise data from the NFHS).
+But the results are limited and have not been verified in the other analyses for want of adequate data.
+In the case of density, the effect on fertility is weak or nil and it is probably a question of an indicator being too crude to measure the intensity of social contacts thought to favour the diffusion of new reproductive practices.
+Similarly, the indicator of local transportation facilities plays no role in the South Indian sample.
+The education of women is certainly the single most important "ideational" variable in fertility, but it is a priori connected with questions of social structure and gender ratios.